haoxins/haoxins.github.io/articles/notes-data-engine.md

 Before 1.12
   batch (DataSet API) and streaming (DataStream API)

+After 1.12
   The DataSet API will be deprecated

-In Flink 1.12, the default execution mode is STREAMING
 ```

 * 2020-12-10 Flink 1.12